-- 6. Applications for admission to the LPN-ASN track are accepted in the Fall and Spring.
+6. Applications for admission to the LPN-ASN track are accepted in the Fall and Spring.
 Pre-LPN students will be notified of applications deadlines by University email.
-The nursing department strongly recommends that students check their LSUA email frequently to remain informed of department notifications.
-Information regarding the application process will also be posted on the department website. - 7.
+The SON strongly recommends that students check their LSUA email frequently to remain informed of notifications.
+Information regarding the application process will also be posted on the SON website.

+- 7. Applications for clinical nursing courses are completed during the semester of NURS 1019: Introduction to Professional Role. - 8.
 Submit all official grades from other universities by May 1 for Fall selection, and by December 1 for Spring selection.
-Students may not be enrolled at another university the semester of application. - 8.
+Students may not be enrolled at another university the semester of application. - 9.
 Submit Louisiana State Board of Nursing (LSBN) Application and complete the fingerprinting/background process as directed by LSBN.
 Information regarding LSBN policies will be provided to applicants during information meetings scheduled by the nursing department.
-Students need to check their LSUA email for dates/times of scheduled meetings. - 9.
-Have nine credit hours of coursework completed at LSUA.
-Students with a baccalaureate degree or higher, may waive the nine required hours at LSUA. - 10.
+Students need to check their LSUA email for dates/times of scheduled meetings. - 10.
 Bring the following items at time of application: - 1.
 Student ID - 2.
 Copy of unofficial transcript printed from IQ Web/Self-Service - 3.
 Verification of current LPN license - 4.
 Evidence of current American Heart Association CPR Health Care Provider course completion

 Students who are not accepted the semester of application may re-apply the following semester, must complete all required paperwork again, and will be considered among all other applicants using the same selection criteria.
-Students, who are unsuccessful or withdraw from NURS 1019 but remain eligible to return to the program, also may re-apply the following semester and are considered among all other applicants using the same selection criteria.
+Students who are unsuccessful or withdraw from NURS 1019 but remain eligible to return to the program must re-enroll in NURS 1019 in order to re-apply for the following semester.
+Students will be considered among all other applicants using the same selection criteria.